bpalmer4/sdmxabs/README.md

 sdmxabs
 -------
 sdmxabs is a small python package to download data from the Australian Bureau of Statistics using its SDMX API.
 SDMX stands for Statistical Data and Metadata eXchange.
+This package is designed to be used interactively within a Jupyter notebook.

 Usage
 -----